syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 <tr>
 <td>
 Cancel</td><td>
-Gets / sets a value indicating whether the event should be canceled.</td></tr>
+Specifies a value indicating whether the event should be canceled</td></tr>
 </table>

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Handle the CollapsingAll event.

 this.editControl1.CollapsingAll+=new EventHandler(editControl1_CollapsingAll);

 // Call the CollapseAll method.

 this.editControl1.CollapseAll();

 private void editControl1_CollapsingAll(object sender, CancelEventArgs e)

 {

    // The below given line will be displayed in the output window at runtime.

    Console.WriteLine(" CollapsingAll event is raised ");

    // Cancels the event.

    e.Cancel = true;

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 ' Handle the CollapsingAll event.

 Me.editControl1.CollapsingAll+=New EventHandler(editControl1_CollapsingAll)

 ' Call the CollapseAll method.

 Me.editControl1.CollapseAll()

 Private Sub editControl1_CollapsingAll(ByVal sender As Object, ByVal e As CancelEventArgs)

    ' The below given line will be displayed in the output window at runtime.

    Console.WriteLine(" CollapsingAll event is raised ")

    ' Cancels the event.

    e.Cancel = True

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ## ContextChoice Events

 This section discusses the below given context choice events.

 ### ContextChoiceBeforeOpen Event

  This event is discussed in the Context Choice topic.

 ### ContextChoiceSelectedTextInsert Event

 This event is discussed in the Context Choice topic.

 ### ContextChoiceClose Event

 This event is discussed in the Context Choice topic.

 ### ContextChoiceItemSelected Event

 This event is discussed in the Context Choice topic.

 ### ContextChoiceUpdate Event

 This event occurs when the context choice list is updated.

 The event handler receives an argument of type IContextChoiceController.
 The following IContextChoiceController members provide information specific to this event.

 <table>
 <tr>